rdashcr7/MMPBSA-calculations/README.md

 pdb2amber/ – Folder containing pdb2amber, a utility to generate AMBER-compatible topology files using OpenMM forcefields.

-What This Workflow Does
+What This Workflow Does -

-MD Simulation
+a) MD Simulation
 Runs a 50 ns NVT simulation for a receptor-ligand complex using OpenMM.
 The trajectory is written to complex_trajectory.dcd, and final structures are saved as PDB files.
 These final files are stripped of water and ions.
 These are dry pdb files.

-Topology Generation for MMPBSA
+b) Topology Generation for MMPBSA

 Uses pdb2amber and tleap to create: